 Some experts try to distinguish between a mission statement and a vision statement, but for neighborhood associations, it isn't worth the effort to argue with someone who has a strong preference for which one you have, and strong ideas about which is which.

 Nevertheless, a good galvanizing statement is one that is specific about what is to be done and when.
-For example, "to put a man on the moon in this decade and return him safely to the earth."
-Or "to reduce violent crime by two-thirds in the next two years."
-Or "to convince City Hall within the next year to install a rain garden in every block."
+For example, a famous mission statement was "to put a man on the moon in this decade and return him safely to the earth."
+Instead of worrying so much about one mission statement for all circumstances and all time, you might want to keep a limited goal statement in front of you, such as "to reduce violent crime by two-thirds in the next two years" or "to convince City Hall within the next year to install a rain garden in every block."

 Please continue on with parts 2 (conflict resolution) and 3 (project selection) of this article on neighborhood associations, reached from the buttons below.

 Subscribe to our monthly e-mail newsletter, called USEFUL COMMUNITY PLUS, which provides you with short features or tips about timely topics for neighborhoods, towns and cities, community organizations, rural environments, and our international friends.
 Unsubscribe any time.
 Give it a try.